-The Center’s MLK Day of Service Celebration brought together over 200 Penn State students and community members to focus on acts of kindness, inclusion and artistic expressions of Dr. King’s legacy.
-This community-wide effort involved 13 student clubs and benefited local and national non-profit organizations.
+The Center’s annual MLK Day of Service Celebrations bring together Penn State students and community members to focus on acts of kindness, inclusion and artistic expressions of Dr. King’s legacy.
+This community-wide effort involves student clubs and benefits local and national non-profit organizations.

 Faculty, staff and students also use the Center to connect with Penn State Brandywine’s community partners.
 By working with these entities, students involved with the Center learn the importance of community and public service while gaining valuable educational experiences outside of the classroom.